chtoucas/Narvalo.NET/docs/engineering/new-project.md

 - Test projects use a dummy assembly version.
 - Test projects use custom FxCop rules.

+Add `Narvalo.TestCommon.EnvironmentFacts.cs` and `Narvalo.TestCommon.IssueAttribute.cs` to the
+project.

-When creating the project we should add it to the list of test projects used by OpenCover in the PSake file.
+Add the project to the list of test projects used by OpenCover in the Psake file.

 ### Sample project